hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/7-DeviceNet/2-Settings-DeviceNet-Master.md

 {% hint style="info" %}
 \.
 [Production Inhibit Time]

 \.
-Set the IO data generation cycle of the slave device (ms).
+Set the IO data generation cycle of the slave device (ms)
 \.
 \.
 Example) 10 ms: IO data is generated every 10 ms.
 \.
 Example) 0 ms: The slave generates IO data as quickly as possible.

 \.
 The shorter the cycle, the greater the load on the slave device may be.
 (Specifications need to be checked for each slave.)
 {% endhint %}

 <br>